Climate-Resilient-Communities/Climate-LLM-App/README.md

-# Wlecome to Climate LLM App 🌍
+# Welcome to Climate LLM App 🌍

 ## Introduction
 Welcome to the LLM APP, your go-to application for leveraging language model capabilities seamlessly.
 Dive into our simple setup process and get started with the power of LLM in no time!